Introduction: How the modern QA tool landscape has evolved

 Options: Jira remains the enterprise standard with deep customization and workflow automation.
 Trello offers simplicity with Kanban boards that are easy for non-technical stakeholders to use.
 Asana balances structure and usability for cross-functional teams.
 Azure DevOps integrates tightly with Microsoft development workflows.
 ClickUp offers an all-in-one approach combining project management, docs, and goals.
 All of these integrate with Bugzy for automatic issue creation from bug reports.

-5. Browser testing and compatibility tools
+5. Browser testing and compatibility tools for web testing

 Web applications must work across different browsers, devices, and screen sizes.
 Browser testing tools help verify that your application renders and functions correctly everywhere your users are.